 Value Added Tax in UAE is an indirect tax that’s charged to products and services.
 There are three different rates for VAT that are applied to products and services.
-The standard rate is at five percent, zero percent (zero rated), and exempt.

 Difference Between Zero Rated VAT and Tax Exempt